balazsskorka/samsungtheframe_HAdashboard/README.md

 **Fonts look wrong:** DejaVu fonts are bundled in the integration — no system installation needed.

 **Weather icons not showing:** Make sure you have selected a weather entity with daily forecast support in the Weather Entity dropdown.

 ---

+## Credits

+The WebSocket communication with the Samsung Frame TV — including the art mode channel handshake, token pairing, and binary frame upload protocol — is based on the excellent work by [@ollo69](https://github.com/ollo69) in the [ha-samsungtv-smart](https://github.com/ollo69/ha-samsungtv-smart) repository.
+That integration provided the already-working WebSocket implementation that made 2019 Frame TV support possible.

+---